Rotor ship

 A rotor ship is a type of ship designed to use the Magnus effect for propulsion.
 The ship is propelled, at least in part, by large powered vertical rotors, sometimes known as rotor sails.
-German engineer Anton Flettner was the first to build a ship that attempted to tap this force for propulsion, and ships using his type of rotor are sometimes known as Flettner ships.
+German engineer Anton Flettner was the first to build a ship that attempted to tap this force for propulsion.

+"The idea worked, but the propulsion force generated was less than the motor would have generated if it had been connected to a standard marine propeller."

+Ships using his type of rotor are sometimes known as Flettner ships.

 The Magnus effect is a force acting on a spinning body in a moving airstream, which produces a force perpendicular to both the direction of the airstream and the axis of the rotor.

 Principles of operation

 A rotor or Flettner ship is designed to use the Magnus effect for propulsion.

-The 'Magnus Effect' is caused by a spinning body in a moving airstream, or a moving body which is spinning (such as a ball), which pulls the air round to one side of the object, using the skin friction, creating a difference in air pressure from one side to the other.
+The Magnus Effect is caused by a spinning body in a moving airstream, or a moving body which is spinning (such as a ball), which pulls the air round to one side of the object, using the skin friction, creating a difference in air pressure from one side to the other.
 This causes a sideways force on the object making the spinning body move towards the low pressure side where there is least resistance.
 On a ship, this sideways force is resisted by the hull, and a component of this force can be used to propel the ship forward, provided that the ship's direction is generally within the low pressure zone.
 A Magnus rotor used to propel a ship is called a rotor sail and is mounted with its axis vertical.
 When the wind blows from the side, the Magnus effect creates a forward thrust.
 The most common form of rotor sail is the Flettner rotor.
+The wind does not power the rotor, which is rotated by its own power source.

 Due to the arrangement of forces, a rotor ship is able to sail closer to the wind than a conventional sailing ship.
 Other advantages include the ease of control from sheltered navigation stations and the lack of furling requirements in heavy weather.

-However, if the ship changes tack so that the wind comes from the other side, then the direction of rotation must be reversed or the ship would be driven backwards.
+If the ship changes tack so that the wind comes from the other side, the direction of rotation must be reversed; the ship would otherwise be propelled backwards.

-The wind does not power the rotor itself, which must have its own power source.
-Like other sailing ships, rotor ships often have a small conventional propeller as well, to provide ease of manoeuvrability and forward propulsion at slow speeds and when the wind is not blowing or the rotor is stopped.
+Sailing ships, including rotor ships, often also have a small conventional propeller to provide ease of manoeuvrability and forward propulsion at slow speeds and when the wind is not blowing or the rotor is stopped.
 In a hybrid rotor ship the propeller is the primary source of propulsion, while the rotor serves to offload it and thus increase overall fuel economy.
 Rotor sails have been reported to generate 5-20% fuel savings.

 History

 Pioneers

+The German engineer Anton Flettner was the first to build a ship which attempted to use the Magnus effect for propulsion.